mplodowski/dynamicpdf-plugin/README.md

     php artisan vendor:publish --provider="Barryvdh\DomPDF\ServiceProvider"

-You can still alter the dompdf options in your code before generating the PDF using this command:
+You can still alter the dompdf options in your code before generating the PDF using dynamic methods for all options like so:

     PDF::loadTemplate('renatio::invoice')
-        ->setOptions(['dpi' => 150, 'defaultFont' => 'sans-serif'])
+        ->setDpi(300)
+        ->setDefaultFont('sans-serif')
         ->stream();

 Available options and their defaults: